DosMike/RESTReplay/README.md

   > Set the default value for a given header.
 If value is empty, the default is unset.
 * set \<KEY>: \<VALUE>
   > Set values outside any namespace to the given value.
 Key has to consist of `[\w-]` characters.
+* parseTemplates \<VALUE>
+  > Force parsing templates in value.
+If you have a literal value of "{{ foo }}" and foo is "bar", `parseTemplates result: {{ value }}` would set result to "bar".
+* replace \<VALUE>: \<SED_STRING>
+  > Use a sed s/// replacement expression on a template.
+The replacement is in-place.
+  > The sed string has to start with a lowercase s, followed by a delimiter character picked by you.
+Immediately following the delimiter is the regular expression, and, after another separator, the replacement string.
+After the terminating delimiter, you can add the following flag characters:
+  > * g - global, replace all occurances
+  > * i - insensitive, ignore case
+  > * m - multiline, ^.*$ matches the whole string instead of a line
+  > * s - dotall, makes dot match line breaks
+  >
+  > Example: `replace key: s/search/replace/gi`
 * read PATH: \<KEY>
   > Read the given file, absolute or relative to the REST Replay file, and write it's content into the template key.
 * write PATH: \<VALUE>
   > At the specified path, absolute or relative to the REST Replay file, write the specified value.
+* print \<VALUE>
+  > Write some value to standard out / terminal
 * mode elastic/http/rest
   > In rest/http mode you have to write full HTTP requests with headers.
   > In elastic mode headers are not parsed and the optional body delimits as soon as a json object or array beginning in the next line is complete.
 Use defaultHeader if you need them.